 Temple Beth Orr is a full-service congregation that offers our members rituals and support for the diversity of life transitions: from joyous celebrations to those moments when you are in need of comfort.
 Our community is here for you, to help mark all the sacred moments and milestones in the life of you and your family.

-Birth & Baby
+Birth and Baby Naming

 Are you looking for a Jewish name?
 Need to find a mohel for a brit milah (ritual circumcision) for your newborn son?
 Want to plan a brit bat (naming) ceremony for your daughter?
 We are available to help you plan your child’s celebration, and welcome your child into the covenant of the Jewish people.

 The beginning of formal learning is a simcha!
 All children beginning our religious school for the first time are invited to participate in our Consecration ceremony, to honor their entrance into the sweetness of Jewish learning.

 Celebrating becoming a Bar or Bat Mitzvah is an important milestone in the spiritual growth of a young Jewish adult.
 It signifies that a young person has not only reached the age of thirteen, but is ready to assume greater responsibility in Jewish life.
 More information on preparing for this important stage of Jewish life can be found on the Bar/Bat Mitzvah page of our website, under the heading, “Education.”

 We also offer Adult Bar or Bat Mitzvah classes, for those who did not have the opportunity to celebrate this milestone at the age of thirteen.
 Come learn about Jewish theology and history.
 Learn Torah and Haftarah reading and chanting, as well as the skills needed to study a Torah portion and conduct a Shabbat service.